Flash Sale: Flat 70% + Addl. 25% Off on all Courses | Use Coupon DS25 in Checkout | Offer Expires InEnroll Now

-Please note that here streaming doesn't mean real time data processing or continously running a process forever.
+Please note that here streaming doesn't mean real-time data processing or continuously running a process forever.

-Here it signifies that the data is passed through or streaming through the programs.
+Here it signifies that the data is passed through or streamed through the programs.

-You can use any program as mapper or reducer as long as it reads data from standard input and writes to standard output.
+You can use any program as mapper or reducer as long as it reads the data from standard input and writes the data to standard output.

-The mapper should give out key value pairs separated by tab.
-If there is no tab, the entire line will be considered as key and value would be null.
-If there are more than one tabs, the entire content after the first tab will be considered as value.
-Also, note that, a key-value pair is separated by new line from another key-value pair.
+The mapper should give out key-value pairs separated by tab.
+If there is no tab, the entire line will be considered as key and value will be null.
+If there are more than one tabs, the entire content after the first tab will be considered as a value, which means the value would contain the tab.
+Also, please note that a key-value pair is separated by new line from another key-value pair.

 The reducer gets the data which is sorted by the key but not grouped by the key.
 If you need grouping you would have to do it by yourself inside reducer.

-Also, the hadoop streaming is a jar that basically written in Java the way we wrote our mapreduce program.
+Also, the Hadoop streaming is a jar that basically is written in Java the way we wrote our MapReduce program.
 So, it actually ungroups the data before calling the reducer program.

-The command you see on the screen uses unix commands to compute the frequencies of the words in the files located in hdfs directory /data/mr/wordcount/input.
-It uses sed as mapper and uniq as reducer.
+The command you see on the screen uses Unix commands to compute the frequencies of the words in the files located in hdfs directory

-As you can see has generated the counts of uniq words.
+As you can see has generated the counts of unique words.

 In the previous case, we used sed and uniq command which were already installed on all machines.
 What if the programs that we are using as mapper and reducer are not installed on all machines?

-You can use the -files option to send the files to all the machine.
-These files will get copied onto the current workding directory of mapper or reducer on all nodes.
+-files option to send the files to all of the machines.
+These files will get copied onto the current working directory of mapper or reducer on all nodes.

-Lets take a look.
+Let us take a look.
 In the previous example, our data was not cleaned enough.
-Lets try to clean the data using our shell script.
+Let's try to clean the data using our shell script.

-Then we save it by pressing control x and then y.
-Afterwords we make it executable with chmod +x mycmd.sh.
+Then we save it by pressing control x and then y and then pressing enter on the file location.
+Afterwords we make it executable with